Generalized Finslerian Wormhole Models in $f(\mathcal{R},\mathcal{T})$ Gravity: Introduction

+Modified gravitational theories have shown promise in reducing or eliminating the need for exotic matter.
+The emergence of dark universe theory has underscored the limitations of General Relativity (GR) and the necessity for modifications across vast distances and throughout the cosmos.
+This subject has spurred significant interest in modifying GR on cosmological scales, with researchers exploring various avenues, from dark energy models to higher-order curvature theories of gravity. $f(R)$ modified gravity, where $R$ represents the curvature scalar, has particularly drawn attention for its potential to address cosmic acceleration.
+Clifton et al. provided a comprehensive overview of advancements in modified gravity over recent decades \cite{BHATTI}.\\

 T. Harko and colleagues presented an expansion of the $f(R)$ theories of gravity mentioned above by including the energy-momentum tensor trace $T$ as well as a general dependency on the Ricci scalar $R$ in the model's gravitational action, known as the $f(R, T)$ gravity \cite{Harko}.
-In fields including cosmology, thermodynamics, gravitational waves, and astrophysics, this alternative gravity hypothesis has been tested \cite{Momeni} - \cite{Zubair}.
+In fields including cosmology, thermodynamics, gravitational waves, and astrophysics, this alternative gravity hypothesis has been tested \cite{Momeni, Zubair}.
 Despite these attempts, WHs in $f(R, T)$ gravity theories still have a low information content.
 A specific instance of the static wormhole (SWH) geometry was explored, in which its redshift function is independent of both time and spatial coordinates \cite{Azizi, Waheed}.
-Since the $T$ dependency in the $f(R, T)$ gravity appears from the inclusion of quantum processes, it could be fascinating to examine more generic WH theories.\\ Although no observational evidence of WHs has been discovered to date, some significant contributions in this area have lately been made.
-For instance, researchers examined the possibility of WHs in the galactic halo regions.
-It was established that a galactic halo's space-time can be modeled by a traversable WH geometry that fits with the known flat galactic rotation curve.
-Further research into this matter revealed that gravitational lensing presents a strong prospect for the identification of these WHs \cite{Kuhfit}.
-Thin accretion disks around static spherically symmetric WHs were found to have distinctive signatures in the electromagnetic spectrum, thereby giving rise to the feasibility of differentiating WH geometries by astrophysical studies of such emission spectra \cite{Bambi, Kov}.
-The majority of supermassive black hole contenders at the central region of galaxies may have originated as WHs in the early Universe.
-WHs with orbiting hot spots and black holes can be distinguished from one another using Einstein-ring systems \cite{Li, Yajima}.
-A WH may be a continuous ring-like structure that resembles a black hole, as demonstrated by R.A.
-Konoplya and A. Zhidenko \cite{Konoplya}.\\
+Since the dependency of $T$ in this modified $f(R, T)$ gravity appears from the inclusion of the quantum processes, it could be fascinating to examine more generic WH theories.\\